hashicorp/packer/website/source/docs/other/debugging.html.md

 ---
+description: |
+    Packer strives to be stable and bug-free, but issues inevitably arise where certain things may not work entirely correctly, or may not appear to work correctly.
 layout: docs
-sidebar_current: docs-other-debugging
-page_title: Debugging - Other
+page_title: 'Debugging - Other'
-description: |-
-  Packer strives to be stable and bug-free, but issues inevitably arise where certain things may not work entirely correctly, or may not appear to work correctly.
+sidebar_current: 'docs-other-debugging'
 ---

 # Debugging Packer Builds